 One of the top sights in the Tuscany hill town of Siena, is its magnificent Gothic-style Duomo or cathedral, and it’s even more spectacular when the inlaid marble floor is uncovered.
 These 56 unique floor panels depict stories and historical events.
 To prevent damage, most of the panels are kept covered and only unveiled for a couple months of the year, normally starting on or shortly after the holiday for Assumption Day, August 15.

-In 2017, the floor will be uncovered August 18 – October 26.
-If you’re in Siena during this time (late summer through early fall), don’t miss the chance to see these unusual mosaics.
+In 2022, the cathedral floor will be uncovered June 27 – July 31 and again August 18 – October 18.
+If you’re in Siena during this time, don’t miss the chance to see these unusual mosaics.

 Created in the 14th through 18th centuries, the techniques used to design the panels gradually became more sophisticated.
 The first pieces were made by scratching a piece of white marble, then filling in with black stucco.
 Later a method similar to making inlaid wood was used with pieces of colored marble.
 Some scenes have classical or pagan origins while others depict scenes from the Old Testament or parts of Siena’s history such as the depiction of the she-wolf, the symbol of Siena.